MAAP-Project/MAAP-STAC-auth/README.md

 ## Running the example service client

-This example scripts provides you with credentials based on service authentication.
+This example script provides you with credentials based on service authentication.

 ```bash
 python3 -m pip install -r requirements.txt